metagusano/metabarcoding_scripts/README.md

 This script is a post-bioinformatic curation of the dataset after the metabarcoding pipeline.
 Three main functions:
 1. Removes low abundance reads on each sample subjected to tag switching
 2. Removes low abundance MOTUs with less than X reads in total in all the samples
-3. Collapses MOTUs with the same species identification
+3. Collapses MOTUs with the same species identification (only those above a similarity threshold with the reference sequence)

 Arguments: <br />
  -_i_: Input file.
 Must be a .csv file with at least the following columns: "id", "rank" and "sequence".
 All records in "rank" column must be written in lowercase.
 No default. <br />